 Better communication in construction means avoiding confusion, and you can do this by staying clear and concise.
 The value of having your message understood the first time you send it is immeasurable, especially on a jobsite.
 To do this, you should avoid using jargon or terms that some team members might not understand.
 Keep your message brief, simple, and to the point, focused on the most relevant information team members need to know.
 At the same time, it’s crucial that you provide as much detail as possible so that there’s no confusion among the team about what you’re trying to communicate.
 Instead of short and sweet, think short and complete.

-Technology can go a long way into simplifying communications — particularly when teams have access to intuitive, mobile-first platforms.
+Technology can go a long way into simplifying construction site communications -- particularly when teams have access to intuitive, mobile-first platforms.

 Want to learn more?
 Subscribe to our blog.